-International Organizations.
+International organizations.

-- (2) Where an original literary, dramatic, musical or artistic work is first published by or under the direction or control of an international organization to which this section applies in such circumstances that copyright would not, except by virtue of this subsection, subsist in the work immediately after the first publication thereof and - (a) the work is so published in pursuance of an agreement with the author which does not reserve to the author the copyright, if any, in the work; or - (b) the work was made in such circumstances that, if it had been first published in Antigua and Barbuda, the organization would have been entitled to the copyright in the work, then, copyright shall subsist in the work by virtue of this section and the organization shall be first owner of that copyright.
+- 146.-(1) This section applies to international organizations as to which the Minister by order has declared that it is expedient that this section should apply. - (2) Where an original literary, dramatic, musical or artistic work is first published by or under the direction or control of an international organization to which this section applies in such circumstances that copyright would not, except by virtue of this subsection, subsist in the work immediately after the first publication thereof, and- - (a) the work is so published in pursuance of an agreement with the author which does not reserve to the author the copyright, if any, in the work; or - (b) the work was made in such circumstances that, if it had been first published in Jamaica, the organization would have been entitled to the copyright in the work, then, copyright shall subsist in the work by virtue of this section and the organization shall be first owner of that copyright.

-- (3) Copyright of which an international organization is first owner by virtue of this section shall subsist until the end of the period of fifty years from the end of the calendar year in which the work was made or such longer period as may be specified by the Minister, by order, for the purpose of complying with the international obligations of Antigua and Barbuda. - (4) An organization to which this section applies which otherwise has not, or at some material time otherwise has not, the legal capacities of a body corporate shall have, and shall be deemed at all material times to have had, the legal capacities of a body corporate for the purpose of holding, dealing with and enforcing copyright, and in connection with all legal proceedings relating to copyright.
+- (3) Copyright of which an international organization is first owner by virtue of this section shall subsist until the end of the period of fifty years from the end of the calendar year in which the work was made or such longer period as may be specified by the Minister, by order, for the purpose of complying with the international obligations of Jamaica. - (4) An organization to which this section applies which otherwise has not, or at some material time otherwise has not, the legal capacities of a body corporate shall have, and shall be deemed at all material times to have had, the legal capacities of a body corporate for the purpose of holding, dealing with and enforcing copyright, and in connection with all legal proceedings relating to copyright. - 147.-(1) For the purposes of this Act, the territorial sea and the exclusive economic zone of Jamaica shall be treated as part of Jamaica.